 Azar Barzin Mehr Fire Temple

 located in the city of Sabzevar, Azar Barzin is one of the three most sacred fire temples of Iran.
 Existing sources date the building to the time of Zoroaster.
 According to the mythological beliefs of the ancient Iranians, there are five types of holy fires, one of which is Barzin Mehr.
-The name of this ancient fire temple is mentioned in Shahnameh book.
+The name of this ancient fire temple is mentioned in Persian Poetry book of Shahnameh.
 It is also mentioned that the fire was brought from Tus city of Khorasan region and placed in the temple.

 Atashgah Fire Temple of Isfahan

 This fire temple is located in the west of Isfahan on the Isfahan-Najafabad road.
 The fire temple of Atashgah is adjacent to the Minar Jonban and is located on a high rocky hill.
-The building has been introduced as one of the seven great fire temples of Iran during the Sassanid Ghobad era.
+The building has been introduced as one of the seven great fire temples of Iran during the Sassanid era.
 This building has a large and round fireplace, in which several vents are installed.
-Its materials include raw clay bricks, mud, pebbles and reeds of Zayandehrud coast.
-The fire temple of the fire has large and brick foundations and at the top there are strong columns, which in the old days also had rooms on top of it.
+Its materials include raw clay bricks, mud, pebbles and reeds of Zayandeh rud river coast.
+The fire temple has large brick foundations and at the top there are strong columns, which in the old days also had rooms on top of it.

 There is a round building on the top of the hill, which has eight corners and there is a window in each corner.